-A priority is the importance of the defense and aerospace industrial base, in particular, the solid rocket motor industry.
+The defense and aerospace industrial base - in particular the solid rocket motor industry - is another important priority.
 I remain concerned with the decline in demand for solid rocket motors.
 While the Navy is maintaining a continuous production capability at a minimum sustaining rate of twelve rocket motor sets per year, the demand from both NASA and Air Force has precipitously declined.
-Not only did this decline result in higher costs for the Navy, as practically a sole customer, but it also put an entire specialized industry at risk for extinction - or at least on the "endangered species list."
+Not only did this decline result in higher costs for the Navy, as practically a sole customer, it also put an entire specialized industry at risk of extinction.
 To allow this puts our national security at risk.
 The Navy cannot afford to singularly carry this cost, nor can our nation afford to lose this capability.
-While the efforts of our industry partners and others have created short-term cost relief, the long-term support of the solid rocket motor industry remains an issue that must be addressed at the National level.
-To date, this has not happened.
-At SSP, we will continue to work with our industry partners, DoD, senior NASA leadership, Air Force and Congress to do everything we can to ensure this vital national security industry asset is preserved.
+While the efforts of our industry partners and others have created short-term cost relief, the long-term support of the solid rocket motor industry and maintenance of critical skills remains an issue that must be addressed at the National level.
+At SSP, we will continue to work with our industry partners, DoD, senior NASA leadership, Air Force, and Congress to do everything we can to ensure this vital national security industry asset is preserved.